 Board of Trade.

 Communing is a very important component of urban mobility

 since it accounts for the greater share of urban movement and

+has a substantial impact on the commuters' welfare.
 Through history, the time spent commuting has remained relatively

 direction).
 This is known as Marchetti's constant in the name of the physicist who established

-longer commuting times.
+compact cities.
 There is thus an inverse relationship between

 the level of public transit use and commuting time as passengers tend

 to spend more time waiting and transferring within the transit system.